AnkitGit-prog/AtmoSense-AI-/README.md

 ### Frontend Deployment (Vercel)
 The frontend is optimized for **Vercel**.
-1. Import the `auracast-frontend` directory into Vercel.
+1. Import the `AtmoSense-AI-frontend` directory into Vercel.
 2. The framework preset should automatically be detected as **Vite**.
 3. **Environment Variables:**
    *   Add `VITE_API_URL` and point it to your deployed backend URL (e.g., `https://atmosense-backend.onrender.com`).